5 Common Misconceptions About Serverless

 And if you’d like to see how users are really building applications beyond simply using Lambdas, be sure to take a look at Chris Munn’s Serverless is Dead presentation (…around slide 52 for this specific topic).

 Hungry for even more info on why we need to consider a serverless app holistically?
-Catch this recent article for The New Stack, again by Stackery’s Community Developer, Toby Fee:
+Catch this recent article for The New Stack, again by Stackery’s Community Developer, Nica Fee:

 3. “Serverless is a security nightmare!”